kazmiali/kazmiali/README.md

 ## I'm a Full Stack JavaScript Developer!

-- 👨‍💻 I’m currently working as a Software Engineer at [Fusion Software Development.](https://www.fusionsd.com.au/)
+- 👨‍💻 I’m currently working as a Freelance Software Developer at [Fusion Software Development.](https://www.fusionsd.com.au/)
-- 📖 I’m currently learning TypeScript
+- 👨‍💻 Previously worked at [Fusion Software Development.](https://www.fusionsd.com.au/) as a Software Developer.
 - 🥅 2022 Goals: Contribute more to Open Source projects and make some videos/blogs to guide others.
-- ⚡ Fun fact: I love to play video games

 ### Connect with me: